Brad Vance Editorial Services

 Who are you?

 I’m Brad Vance, and I’ve been self publishing gay romance and erotica for three years.
 I’m my own editor, copy editor, and blurb writer.
 I’ve been a professional writer for over twenty years under my legal name, Orland Outland.
-I’m now branching into editorial services, to share my expertise with other aspiring writers.

 Why should I hire you?

 Hmm… Let’s talk about what you might need.
 First off, spend $10 on this ebook, Editors on Editing.
 Read the articles on developmental editing, copy editing, and line editing (four articles total in the middle of the book).
 From those, you’ll get some clarity on what you need, and what editors can do for you and with you.

 What if I’m not self-publishing?
 I’m going to submit to a mainstream publisher.
 Don’t they fix all that?